CPC Definition - Subclass G06N

 This place covers:

-Creation of synthetic life forms that are based on models of or are inspired by carbon-based life forms but are actually implemented on/or controlled by standard silicon-based computers.
+Artificial or synthetic life forms that are based on models of or are inspired by natural life forms but are actually implemented or controlled by computing arrangements.

 Attention is drawn to the following places, which may be of interest for search: